solsoftware/capsula/tutorial.md

 ### State Machines

 Capsula provides support for handling complex behavioral aspects of your system using the well-known conceptual tool: [state machines](https://en.wikipedia.org/wiki/Finite-state_machine){:target="_blank"}.
+State machines are really good and powerful.
+They allow us to model complex behavior in a declarative way, instead of using tons of ifology which is very hard to implement and later maintain.

 State machine models the lifecycle of an object, usually called *the host object*.
 During its lifecycle, the host object moves from one state to another according to transitions that connect states and events that trigger these moves.
 At any point in time, the state machine keeps track of the host object's state.
-What's more, by running the host object's lifecycle the state machine orchestrates execution of pieces of behavior that reside in host object's methods and functions of the state machine itself.
+What's more, by running the host object's lifecycle the state machine orchestrates execution of pieces of host object's behavior that reside in host object's methods and functions of the state machine itself.

 The ```sm``` module doesn't really depend on other modules, so you can use it in isolation.
 It allows you to model lifecycle of any JavaScript object i.e. it's not exclusively built for capsules.